-Android 10 is getting a dark mode, which Google calls Dark Theme.
+Android 10 now boasts a dark mode, which Google calls Dark Theme.
 Besides giving your phone a brooding black-hued look, dark mode can stretch a phone’s battery life.
 That’s because on an OLED screen, the individual pixels can actually shut off.
 When dark mode is on and parts of the screen are pure black, that means that pixels are off, and the battery is doing less work.

 Better privacy and location control

 Remember, besides the software running on the phone, the smartphone itself also has to have the right internal equipment to be able to pick up a 5G signal where it exists.
-Right now, the most prominent 5G enabled phone is the Samsung Galaxy S10 5G, but you shouldn’t rush to run out and buy a handset like this just yet.
+Right now, one of the most prominent 5G-enabled phones is the Samsung Galaxy S10 5G, but you shouldn’t rush to run out and buy a handset like this just yet.

 Folding phone support

 Android 10 has also been designed to work well with phones that fold, like the Samsung Galaxy Fold.
 This new version of Android will support handsets that fold through features like “screen continuity”—in other words, if you’re using an app on the front screen of a folding phone, and then you open the device to the tablet-sized screen, that app will then port itself over to the bigger internal screen.